pranit-sh/any-extractor/README.md

    console.log('Extracted Text:', text);
    ```

+> Llm parsing supports `openai`, `google` and `anthropic` llmProvider for now.
+But you can always overwrite the image parser implementation with your code.

 > Optional argument of `getAnyExtractor` and `extractText` are required for the extractor to parse images.
 Otherwise it will return empty string.

 > Image parsing also works other files, e.g., .docx, .pptx etc (see the table above).